Face coverings guidance

 If those tips don’t work, try using a different type of face covering.

-There are different types of face covering.
-Some people who have found that a surgical style face covering has interfered with their field of vision or whose glasses have steamed up have successfully used a clear plastic face shield or visor instead.
-In doing so, they minimise the impact on their residual vision while at the same time reducing the risk of picking up or passing on the virus if (unknown to them) they happen to be asymptomatic.
+Some people who have found that a surgical style cloth face covering has interfered with their field of vision or whose glasses have steamed up have chosen to use a clear plastic face shield or visor instead.
+There is no evidence that shields or visors offer any significant benefits in terms of reducing the the risk of picking up or passing on the virus and so the use of these is not recommended by government.
+Cloth face coverings are strongly recommended as the more effective option and should be the first option for those who can wear them.

 As face coverings becomes mandatory rather than advisory, it is likely that staff in public facing roles will begin to challenge customers or travellers who are not wearing a face covering.